Research

 Demonstrating how smoke rings are made for a class of second graders in Newark

-Feel free to send me an email at acwright*at*jhu.edu!
+Feel free to send me an email at awright*at*flatironinstitute.org!